WeTechHK/Universal-BCOS-DOC/source/develop/erc-20/index.md

 **What is a Token?**

-Tokens can represent virtually anything in Ethereum:
+Tokens can represent virtually anything in Universal BCOS:

 - reputation points in an online platform
 - skills of a character in a game